Azores 2016: a tale of three returns (part one)

 This really is a loop.
-São Miguel, Pico, and São Jorge are the most popular islands, tourism seems to be bigger there so local companies have bigger profits to invest in better marketing campaigns and improve service, which brings more tourists, which make the islands popular…
+São Miguel, Pico, and São Jorge are the most popular islands.
+Tourism seems to be more prominent there, so local companies have more significant profits to invest in better marketing campaigns and improve service, which brings more tourists, making the islands popular…

-EasyJet and Ryanair began flying to São Miguel in 2015, the Government ensured that the other islands could benefit from the new influx of tourists too.
-Travelers could fly low-cost to Ponta Delgada and request a free inter-island connecting flight to another island, as long as they didn’t stay in São Miguel for more than 24 hours.
-Locals have yet to see those benefits in real life.
+Travelers could fly low-cost from any other airport in Portugal to Ponta Delgada and request a free inter-island connecting flight to another island, as long as they didn’t stay in São Miguel for more than 24 hours.

 Exploring the city as a 4-year-old is not quite the same 30 plus years later, I know.